 A retired bank robber who now resides in Vinewood (Los Santos’ Beverly Hills) under witness protection, Michael seems like the star in the game and sums up the current state of the American dream.
 His wife spends all his money and cheats on him with the personal trainers he pays for.
 His daughter is willing to do whatever it takes to become famous by appearing on a reality TV show similar to “American Idol” called “Fame or Shame.”
 And his son spends the majority of his time getting high in his room while playing video games and trash talking other players in a parody of games like “Call of Duty” called “Righteous Slaughter” where players are rewarded by unlocking a killstreak with a “Shit Stick 3000” to ultimately humiliate their enemies.
 Everyone in Michael’s life hates him, and he’s the perfect example of why money doesn’t buy happiness.

 Then there’s Trevor, Rockstar’s wild card who can best be described as a mash-up of Johnny Knoxville and Jack Nicholson at his craziest.
 A true psychopath who used to be partners with Michael, you never know what you’re going to get when switching to Trevor – sometimes he’ll be passed out in his underwear surrounded by bodies, and other times he’ll be in the middle of a high speed chase with the police.
-Trevor doesn’t play by the rules and is the perfect crazy character to have fun with in the GTA universe.
-He instantly switches back and forth between a cold blooded killer and a crying mess with serious mommy and daddy issues.
+Trevor doesn’t play by the rules… By doing what he wants, when he wants, he’s the perfect crazy character to have fun with in the GTA universe.
+He instantly switches back and forth between cold blooded killer and crying mess with serious mommy and daddy issues.

 Yet, even with how despicable each of the three killers can be, you still feel an emotional connection between all of them and will find yourself rooting for them the entire time.
 This can be accredited to Rockstar’s solid writing, all three characters’ flawless voice acting, and improvements made to character animations since the previous installment of the series.
 Two of the multiple endings feel a bit out of place and you might not remember GTAV’s story years from now, but you’ll certainly remember the characters.